Polyvinyl Chloride

 Polyvinyl Chloride Thermoforming

-To create large plastic products and components, we often use polyvinyl chloride thermoforming, which involves heating the PVC to where it’s soft and flexible, then fitting it around a custom tool to create the ideal shape and design.
-Both affordable and efficient, our polyvinyl chloride manufacturing company uses three different types of PVC thermoforming methods to ensure the best results while providing lower costs and faster lead times to our customers.
+To create large plastic products and components, our engineering team often use polyvinyl chloride thermoforming, which involves heating the PVC material to where it is soft and flexible, then fitting it around a custom tool to create the ideal shape and design.

 Vacuum Forming